GoogleCloudPlatform/functions-framework-nodejs/README.md

 };
 ```

-To enable automatic unmarshalling, set the function signature type to `cloudevent`
-using a command-line flag or an environment variable.
-By default, the HTTP
-signature will be used and automatic event unmarshalling will be disabled.
+To enable CloudEvents, set the signature type to `cloudevent`.
+By default, the HTTP signature will be used and automatic event unmarshalling will be disabled.

+Learn how to use CloudEvents in this [guide](https://github.com/GoogleCloudPlatform/functions-framework-nodejs/blob/master/docs/cloudevents.md).

 # Advanced Docs